 Of course, Adidas Sambas are a style icon in the UK.
 Britpop-tastic, a trainer that has never gone out of fashion.

 However, I don’t get stopped in the streets by people looking at my Sambas like people stop me at the plots to ask about my Turks Turban.

 Well, that’s an easy one.
 I reckon the squash is easily still edible.
 My Sambas are in bits though. 🙁

-Of course, this is a slightly tongue in cheek post, but hopefully it goes to prove that squashes are ace in so many ways.
+Of course, this is a slight tongue in cheek post, but hopefully, it goes to prove that squashes are ace in so many ways.
 I’ve grown different varieties since I took on my first allotment, and if I had to choose just one vegetable to grow, the squash would be a serious contender.